 Lisa Jamieson, a Sydney-based spokeswoman for Macquarie, declined to comment on the report.

 Macquarie Securities, which focuses on equity trading, reported a loss of A$64 million in the six months to Sept.
 30, wider than the A$19 million loss a year earlier.
 Its investment bank, which advised A$36 billion worth of transactions in the period, boosted profit to A$10 million from A$8 million a year earlier.

 Chief Executive Nicholas Moore, under pressure to revive profit growth, said in an interview on Oct.
 26 while the two units continue to be impacted by subdued market conditions. “there is more confidence out there than there was 12 months ago.”

 Macquarie has not fully acknowledged the structural changes in the industry, the analysts said.
 UBS has announced 10,000 job cuts and a retreat from capital-intensive trading business, while Nomura Holdings Inc. is targeting $1 billion in savings by scaling back its global ambitions.

-The UBS analysts said Macquarie should at the very least exit its North American, Europe, Middle East and Africa equities and investment banking business where it is not big enough to compete and focus on adopting a financial advisory and asset management model similar to Lazard Ltd. (LAZ)
+The UBS analysts said Macquarie should at the very least exit its North American, Europe, Middle East and Africa equities and investment banking business where it is not big enough to compete and focus on adopting a financial advisory and asset management model similar to Lazard Ltd. (LAZ:US)

 Lazard, the largest independent advisory firm, spun off its equity, broking and fixed-income brokerage business to closely- held LFCM Holdings in 2005 leaving it with less capital intensive businesses.